Do1e

 /opt/anaconda3/bin/conda init

-Since the environment is saved in the ~/.conda directory, switching servers only requires copying the entire directory to complete the environment migration without needing to reconfigure.
-You can also edit ~/.condarc as follows and change envs_dirs and pkgs_dirs to /nasdata/[name]/.conda/[envs/pkgs], so that the environment is configured on NAS and can be used by multiple services.
+Since the environment is stored in the ~/.conda directory, switching servers only requires copying the entire directory to complete the environment migration without needing to reconfigure.
+You can also edit ~/.condarc as follows and change envs_dirs and pkgs_dirs to /nasdata/[name]/.conda/[envs/pkgs], placing the environment configuration on NAS so that multiple services can use the same environment.

 show_channel_urls: true